hrishikeshrt/conference_statistics/README.md

-# DASFAA Statistics
+# Conference Statistics

-Generate and plot statistics about accepted papers at DASFAA 2022
+Generate and plot statistics about papers accepted at a conference

 ## Usage